mpbialoszewski/blog/README.md

 # CS22120 - Software Engineering Group project

+## 27/02/2020

+Today we had a final review meeting for UI Specs and Presentation, I was working on the presentation and recording videos for the presentation.
+I also double checked with soj11 if the UI case documentation and UI Presentation are up to standards required for final review before submission.
+It did.
+Also I've met with izk and discussed brief review of Testing Table and Testing Documentation.
+Time spent: 6 hours

 ## 20/02/2020

 Today we had a general meeting.
 I've met with soj11 (QA Manager) and tak16(Deputy Leader).
 We were discussing, reviewing and writing the User Interface documentation.
 It took us a long time, but managed to that in time for tomorrow review of it with our Project Manager.